 A woman’s genetics can be a blessing or a curse.
-Not all women have been blessed with perfectly-sized breasts with an ideal shape and size.
+Unfortunately, not all women naturally have perfectly sized breasts with an ideal.
 Many women in South Florida seek help in this area because a woman’s breasts have a considerable impact on appearance, confidence, and sense of femininity.

 Breast enhancement can offer a dramatic change or subtle improvement, depending on what will best complement your persona and lifestyle.
-Breast augmentation is a safe and effective way to increase breast size so you can feel fantastic about your body and totally comfortable displaying its feminine figure.
+Breast augmentation is a safe and effective way to increase breast size.
+It helps you feel fantastic about your body and totally comfortable displaying its feminine curves.

-Learn why discriminate women come to Jupiter from Palm Beach and throughout South Florida for breast augmentation.
-Discover why patients who want outstanding care to achieve optimal results choose board-certified plastic surgeon, Dr. Jason Cooper, by requesting a consultation today.
+Learn why discriminating women come to Jupiter from Palm Beach and throughout South Florida for breast augmentation.
+Discover why patients who want outstanding care to achieve optimal results choose board-certified plastic surgeon Dr. Jason Cooper by requesting a consultation today.

-It is of vital importance to make sure your surgeon has the training and skill to deliver safe and outstanding breast augmentation results.
-The consultation is like a very important part of the process, allowing you to ask critical questions that address your concerns.
+It is vital to make sure your surgeon has the training and skill to deliver safe and outstanding breast augmentation results.
+The consultation is an essential part of the process, allowing you to ask critical questions that address your concerns.
 It also lets you learn about your surgeon and their credentials to see if they are a wise choice.

 Dr. Cooper uses this time to learn about you, as well.
-He will ask pertinent questions about your health and cosmetic goals, and he wants to understand the main reasons you seek breast enhancement.
+He will ask pertinent questions about your health and cosmetic goals.
+He wants to understand the primary reasons you seek breast enhancement.
 Dr. Cooper believes that communication between patient and surgeon is critical for optimal results.
 He will educate you on implant type, size, and advantages.
 He may also suggest a breast lift to revive that upward curve.

 There are multiple reasons women seek breast augmentation, but the most common purpose is to increase size.
 However, not all women blame nature for their breast size or shape.
-Pregnancy or significant weight fluctuation causes many women to seek cosmetic help with their breasts.
-But no matter if genetics or life events send women looking for enhancement, the issues are generally similar.
+Pregnancy or significant weight fluctuation cause many women to seek cosmetic help with their breasts.
+But no matter whether genetics or life events inspire women to look for an enhancement, the issues are generally similar.